andland/libFMexe/README.md

 #> [1] 0.8954028
 ```

 Ridge regression gives a mean squared error of 0.8954028.
+To compare timing, `glmnet` took 9.239 seconds to run without any factorization.

 For comparison, we can run libFM with `dim = 0`, which is basically the same as ridge regression.